5 Key Steps for the Physician Onboarding Implementation Process

 4. Appoint an Implementation Process Owner

-Identifying someone to own the physician onboarding implementation process that is also responsible for specific steps allowed us to provide everyone with clear roles and responsibilities, streamline our communications and increased our accountability.
-No matter how many people are involved in a client’s launch, the client knows I am the main person they can lean on between signature and launch if they have questions, feedback or concerns.
+Identifying someone to own the physician onboarding implementation process who is also responsible for specific steps allowed us to provide everyone with clear roles and responsibilities, streamline our communications, and increase our accountability.
+No matter how many people are involved in a client’s launch, the client knows I am the main person they can lean on between signature and launch if they have questions, feedback, or concerns.

 As the Implementation Coordinator, I also share email updates between calls to follow up on any outstanding items and to prep the client for what we plan to focus on during our next scheduled call.
 These touch points help keep things moving and ensure our organization stays top-of-mind without overwhelming them with communication.